coroner4817/coroner4817.github.io/coding/_posts/2021-02-21-cuda-knowledge-tree.md

     - Global memory, constant
     - Other memory: texture, surface, notice that texture and surface memory are cache memory, which means the write before read in the same kernel call is not valid when read it
     - Host memory and device memory: copy through the Direct Memory Access engine
-    - On-chip SM shared memory: 32-bit register per Scalar Processor
+    - On-chip SM shared memory: 32-bit register per Scalar Processor (aka streaming processor)
-  - Streaming Processor SM
+  - Streaming Processor and SM
     - SM contains multiple Scalar Processor and shared memory within the SM.
 Also contain texture cache, etc
     - Zero overhead thread scheduling
     - Fast Barrier synchronization